ibm-cloud-docs/cloud-logs/alerts.md

 * Optimized resource utilization: By reducing false alerts and enabling root cause identification, you will save time and resources.
 With optimization your team can focus on more strategic tasks, rather than being occupied with a constant stream of false alerts.

-IBM Cloud Logs provides a flow builder tool to visually combine, and then chain together, the user-defined alerts that trigger a flow alert.
+{{site.data.keyword.logs_full_notm}} provides a flow builder tool to visually combine, and then chain together, the user-defined alerts that trigger a flow alert.
 The basic building blocks of the flow alert are stages and groups.

 A group represents a logical combination of individual user-defined alerts.
 The group supports OR, AND, and NOT logical operators to combine multiple individual alerts.